-13 "4.0 COMMENT EVALUATION COMMENTS RECEIVED
+COMMENT EVALUATION COMMENTS RECEIVED

-The scoping period began on August 6, 2012, the date the NOI was published in the Federal Register.
-In addition to comments received at the two scoping meetings there were 12 comment letters/forms received through a variety of means (see ""Methods for Submitting Comments"" for more details).
+The scoping period began on August 6, 2012, the date the Notice of Intent was published in the Federal Register.
+In addition to comments received at the two scoping meetings, there were 12 comment letters/forms received through a variety of means (see "Methods for Submitting Comments" for more details).
 All comments were reviewed and categorized.
 Copies of all comments and their categorization are contained in Appendix E.

 PROCESSING COMMENTS

-Each comment letter was read to identify key issues and code them.
+Each comment letter was read to identify key issues and code those key issues.
 Commenter contact information and coded comments were recorded.
 In some cases, a single comment document contained multiple comments that were identified using a coding system that corresponded to resource/issue categories.
 Appendix D contains the coding categories used.

 SUMMARIZATION

 This report summarizes issue areas identified from the scoping comments received.
 For the purposes of this summary, all comments were given equal weight, regardless of whether they were mentioned once or mentioned several times.
 This report does not prioritize issue areas or track the number of comments each issue category received.
-The identified issues and areas of concern will be used to guide the environmental analysis for the EIS.
-Moapa Solar Energy Center Scoping Report October 2012"
+The identified issues and areas of concern will be used to guide the environmental analysis for the Environmental Impact Statement.
+Moapa Solar Energy Center Scoping Report October 2012

-14 5.0 COMMENT RESULTS PER RESOURCE TOPIC
+COMMENT RESULTS PER RESOURCE TOPIC

 The following sections organize the comments received by resource and issue categories.
-Each coded individual comment letter/form showing the individual comments is shown in Appendix E. PURPOSE AND NEED cent Project should not move forward unless a better substantiation of purpose of need is provided. cent Given that the power from the nearby K Road Moapa facility has yet to be purchased, the public statements from Nevada Energy that they are not interested in purchasing any more renewable energy at this time, and statements from California that they only want to purchase from in state resources, the entire purpose and need for this project is in doubt. cent When is the PPA going to be in place?
+Each coded individual comment letter/form showing the individual comments is shown in Appendix E. PURPOSE AND NEED

+- The project should not move forward unless a better substantiation of purpose of need is provided.

+- Given that the power from the nearby K Road Moapa facility has yet to be purchased, the public statements from Nevada Energy that Nevada Energy is not interested in purchasing any more renewable energy at this time, and statements from California that California only wants to purchase from in-state resources, the entire purpose and need for this project is in doubt.

+- When is the Power Purchase Agreement going to be in place?
 The project sounds speculative.

+ALTERNATIVES

-ALTERNATIVES cent Consider assessing a hybrid-wet/dry cooling and dry-cooling alternatives when deciding on technology. cent Include the exact number of CSP towers proposed to be built. cent Include a cost/benefit analysis in the alternatives evaluation. cent Explain why two alternatives are being considered and analyzed, but only one transmission line will be built. cent Alternatives to dredge or fill materials discharged into the waters of the U.S. should be discussed. cent Since impacts on biological resources vary between the different solar energy technologies, recommend determining the technology prior to the ROD to avoid impacts to biological resources. cent A range of meaningful alternatives should be explored. cent Consider alternatives to avoid desert tortoise habitat.
+- Consider assessing a hybrid-wet/dry cooling and dry-cooling alternatives when deciding on technology.

+- Include the exact number of Concentrated Solar Power towers proposed to be built.

+- Include a cost/benefit analysis in the alternatives evaluation.

+- Explain why two alternatives are being considered and analyzed, but only one transmission line will be built.

+- Alternatives to dredge or fill materials discharged into the waters of the U.S. should be discussed.

+- Since impacts on biological resources vary between the different solar energy technologies, recommend determining the technology prior to the Record of Decision to avoid impacts to biological resources.

+- A range of meaningful alternatives should be explored.

+- Consider alternatives to avoid desert tortoise habitat.

+CLIMATE

-CLIMATE cent Address additive impacts from climate change on resources affected by the project, including impacts that the project will have on desert tortoise habitat and habitat linkages, carbon sequestration from the loss of desert vegetation and soil disruption.
-Moapa Solar Energy Center Scoping Report October 2012
+- Address additive impacts from climate change on resources affected by the project, including impacts that the project will have on desert tortoise habitat and habitat linkages, carbon sequestration from the loss of desert vegetation and soil disruption.